vegaprotocol/documentation/docs/concepts/trading-on-vega/fees.md

 ### Fee distribution and breakdown
 Fees are calculated when a trade is filled, and paid in the market's settlement currency.
 The fees due are taken from the collateral in the trader's general account.

-The fee is divided between the maker for the trade, the infrastructure providers, and the liquidity provider(s) for each market.
+The fee is divided between the maker for the trade, the infrastructure providers, the liquidity provider(s) for each market, and the network treasury.

 ### Maker fee
 The maker portion of the fee is paid by the aggressive party in a trade (the taker), and transferred to the non-aggressive, or passive party in the trade (the maker, as opposed to the taker).
 This is done as soon as the trade settles.